Alucard in Hellsing does this on the Rio Hotel clerk to allow his coffin to be taken to his room.

 "Nah, Sweets is a lot tricker than that.
 He'll use some Jedi Mind Trick to make her think she fired herself."

 May have been used in older seasons of Doctor Who, possibly more than once.
-The psychic paper has a very similar effect, even down to not working on the strong minded (ie. Shakespeare).
-In recent seasons, it seems to happen every other episode.
+The psychic paper has a very similar effect, even down to not working on the strong minded (ie. Shakespeare); for the first few seasons of the New Series it seemed to be used every other episode.
+When the Doctor tries to use the paper to make a kid believe he (the Doctor) is a responsible adult, the paper breaks.
+Because it could not tell such a big lie.

 The new series' TARDIS also uses a Perception Filter in order to prevent bystanders from wandering inside to make a phone call.
 It doesn't always work, however.